CSRD

 Stakeholder engagement in CSRD: 2 approaches

 Furthermore, the assessment process will be third-party assured.
-An engagement register might be relevant as evidence for the applied approach and support Corporate Sustainability Managers or Project Leads in providing clear information in the CSRD report.
+An engagement register will be relevant as evidence for the applied approach and support CSR Managers or Project Leads in providing clear information in the CSRD report.

-In this step, the goal is to identify the stakeholders you want to engage with.
+It is time to identify the relevant stakeholders you want to engage with.
 Leveraging existing stakeholder initiatives and relationships can be an excellent starting point.
-If the company lacks similar experience, this could be an opportunity to analyse the context and identify key actors within the value chain and relevant communities who can provide valuable insights into potentially material sustainability matters.
+If the company lacks previous stakeholder engagement, this could be an opportunity to analyse the company’s ecosystem and identify key actors within the value chain and relevant communities who can provide valuable insights into potentially material sustainability matters.

-To create a stakeholder map, start broadly and then narrow your focus.
+To create a stakeholder map, start broadly, then narrow your focus.
 Begin by defining the key stakeholder categories (e.g., suppliers, employees, customers, users, investors, regulators, sectoral associations, or NGOs).
 For each category, identify a spokesperson or representative - this could be a specific person or organisation that can be contacted later in the process.
-At this stage, it is also helpful to consider which ESRS or sustainability matters might be relevant to each stakeholder, ensuring a diversified engagement covering all aspects.
+At this stage, it is also helpful to consider which ESRS or sustainability matters might be relevant to each stakeholder, ensuring a diversified engagement covering all topics.

-4. Selecting Stakeholder Engagement Method (1.5 months prior)
+4. Selecting the Stakeholder Engagement Method (1.5 months in advance)

-• Surveys are often the most efficient way to engage a large number of stakeholders while maintaining anonymity.
-They allow for easy data processing through survey platforms and help ensure objectivity.
-However, if the organisation is experiencing survey fatigue, due to high numbers of surveys having been sent out in the past, this could lead to potentially low response rates and this approach may not be ideal.
+• Surveys are often the most efficient way to engage with a large number of stakeholders while maintaining anonymity.
+They allow for easy data processing through survey platforms and help foster objectivity.
+However, if the organisation is experiencing survey fatigue from an excessive number of past surveys, response rates may be low, making this approach less effective.

 • Interviews, on the other hand, can be an effective method for obtaining detailed and informed responses.
 They help build trust with stakeholders and provide room for uncovering unexpected insights.

-• Workshops are useful when interaction among stakeholders is likely to generate deeper understanding and more comprehensive insights.
+• Workshops are particularly valuable when stakeholder interaction is expected to foster deeper understanding and generate more comprehensive insights.

-• If your goal is to engage a broad range of stakeholders while also fostering collective discussion and deliberation, assemblies may be a suitable option.
+• If your goal is to engage with a broad range of stakeholders while encouraging collective discussion and deliberation, assemblies may be a suitable option.

-Greenomy’s ESG specialists recommend starting with surveys and / or interviews as a primary approach and then eventually exploring other methods when in-depth qualitative insights are necessary.
-Undertaking a Double Materiality Assessment for the first time brings a range of challenges and unfamiliar concepts for a company.
-As a result, choosing a simple engagement method is crucial to efficiently utilise energy and resources.
+At Greenomy, we recommend starting with surveys and/or interviews as a primary approach, then gradually exploring other methods when deeper qualitative insights are needed.
+Conducting a DMA for the first time presents various challenges and introduces unfamiliar concepts to a company.
+Therefore, selecting a straightforward engagement method is essential to optimise both time and resources efficiently.

-• Size: Larger stakeholders with significant influence or those who are heavily impacted by the company’s operations.
+• Size: Larger stakeholders with significant influence or who are heavily impacted by the company’s operations.

-• ESG Maturity: Stakeholders with varying levels of ESG maturity, offering diverse perspectives.
+• ESG Maturity: Stakeholders with different levels of ESG maturity, offering diverse perspectives.

 • Stakeholder Relationship: The nature and strength of the relationship between the stakeholder and the company.

-Based on Greenomy’s experience, it is advisable to cover at least consumers, employees, and suppliers.
-In our methodology, surveys and / interviews are organised to these three key groups.
-Additionally, an engagement session can be organised with specific ESG or sectoral experts (e.g., a sustainability expert from an NGO or sectoral association).
+The shortlist should at least include consumers, employees, and suppliers but will expand further depending on your organisation.
+For instance, an engagement session can be organised with specific ESG or sectoral experts (e.g., a sustainability expert from an NGO or sectoral association).

 1. Explanation of objective and scope of study